-Practical teaching is critical for bridging theoretical knowledge and real-world application.
+Practical teaching is also critical in bridging theoretical knowledge and real-world application.
 However, current practical exercises often lack relevance to industry demands, leading to limited skill transfer.
 To improve this, institutions should align practical content with contemporary industry standards and diversify teaching methods to engage students effectively.

 Finally, research into career development and employment prospects for Chinese language and literature students is essential for adapting training programs to market demands.
-Many institutions struggle to understand these demands, which can result in graduates lacking the skills employers seek.
+Many institutions face challenges in understanding these demands, which can result in graduates lacking the skills employers seek.
 Strengthening research efforts in this area can help align training with industry needs, enabling graduates to navigate the job market effectively.
-Overall, current research on the training quality of Chinese language and literature majors is fragmented, underscoring the necessity for a more comprehensive and integrated approach to enhance their educational experience and future employability.
+Overall, current research on the training quality of Chinese language and literature majors is fragmented, highlighting the need for a more comprehensive and integrated approach to enhance their educational experience and future employability.